torohangupta/Wall-E/README.md

 | - | - | - | - |
 | 7/12/21 | Both | 2.0.x | *Updated `package.json` to reflect `node` engine version update (12.18.3 > 16.4.2) and `Discord.JS` package change to development release (12.5.1 > 13.0.0-dev).
 Updated code to reflect changes*  |

-*Note: Not all updates will be documented here.
-Extremely minor patches/changes/refactors will be done, and to see a log of those changes, please view the commits messages on the main branch*
+>*Note: Not all updates will be documented here.
+Extremely minor patches/changes/refactors will be done, and to see a log of those changes, please view the commit messages on the main branch.*\
+> **Last updated** : `7/13/21`

 <br/>